-1) Avoid being overweight– People who are overweight stand a high chance of fat deposition in the liver, which can result in fatty liver disease, liver failure, and even liver cancer.
+1) Monitor Your Weight – People who are overweight stand a high chance of fat deposition in the liver, which can result in fatty liver disease, liver failure, and even liver cancer.
 The secret to maintaining a healthy weight lies in regular exercise and avoidance of food that have high-fat content.

 2) Include foods that help in detoxification– There are certain foods like garlic, carrots, grapefruit, leafy green vegetables, avocados, apples, beetroots that help your body to cleanse.
 The foods when taken on a regular basis aids in mobilizing enzymes that are known to eliminate toxins from the body.
 Even green tea works wonder for the liver, as it is enriched with antioxidants known as catechins, which boost the functioning of the liver.